Booking couldn't be easier:

 2. BUY IN ABINGDON - You can buy tickets in person at Gifts and Gallery, 25 Bury Street, Abbey Centre, Abingdon, OX14 3QT.

-3. EMAIL US - Nearer the show, when there isn't time to mail tickets back to you - You can send us an email HERE letting us know what tickets you would like.
+3. EMAIL US - You can send us an email HERE letting us know what tickets you would like. (or phone us on 01865 778105).
 We will put those on the door for you pay for when you collect them.
 Please note - at the moment, we can only take payments at the theatre in cash.

 All tickets are £12.
 However, over 65s and under 16s may claim a free programme for the show at the theatre.